woodyjon/TurtleCoin-Nest/docs/functional-tests.md

 ---|---
 Open wallet by clicking on the "Open" button | busy indicator for a few seconds then wallet opens and display balance, etc..., sync is ok
 Open wallet by typing return key while in password field | busy indicator for a few seconds then wallet opens and display balance, etc..., sync is ok
-Click on button to backup keys | backup keys are displayed (check the window is large enough) Click on button to copy keys to clipboard | Keys are copied to clipboard Click create wallet | dialog to confirm the password Click create wallet and enter wrong password confirmation | error Create wallet | busy indicator for a few seconds, then the wallet should be created in app folder and wallet open and display backup keys
+Click on button to backup keys with old wallet | backup private keys are displayed (check the window is large enough) Click on button to backup keys with HD wallet | backup seed is displayed Click on button to copy keys to clipboard | Keys are copied to clipboard Click create wallet | dialog to confirm the password Click create wallet and enter wrong password confirmation | error Create wallet | busy indicator for a few seconds, then the wallet should be created in app folder and wallet open and display backup keys
 Create wallet with name already exist in folder | error: same filename already exist Open wallet -> Close wallet | Wallet closes
-Import wallet from keys | dialog to confirm the password Import wallet from keys and enter wrong password confirmation | error Import wallet from keys | wallet created in app folder.
+Import wallet, switch between seed and keys | proper fields should be enabled Import wallet from keys | dialog to confirm the password Import wallet from keys and enter wrong password confirmation | error Import wallet from keys | wallet created in app folder.
 Check backup keys, address, balance.
+Import wallet from seed | wallet created in app folder.
+Check backup seed, address, balance.
 Open existing wallet -> close Nest -> reopen Nest | path to previously opened wallet should appear.
 Test opening it again without changing path.
 Button copy address | Pop up "Copied!" and address should be copied to clipboard.
 Button copy tr. id | Pop up "Copied!" and tr. id should be copied to clipboard.